sumaiyasilim/Pewlett-Hackard-Analysis/README.md

 -	Unique Titles
     -	This table shows us the current employees from the retirement titles, which is now about half of that table at 72,459.
 Although this dataset shows us the employees and their current roles, the table is too congested for us to be able to break it down and see each role separately
 -	Retiring Titles
     -	This table now only includes the count of employees by their most recent job title and who are about to retire.
 With only two column titles, this table is more readable, as shown in the picture below
-*insert retiring titles table
 <img width="200" alt="retiring titles" src="https://user-images.githubusercontent.com/64383146/174540711-23a10025-447a-4b43-8eec-0f56a94b4ff4.png">

 -	Mentorship Eligibility